yandex/pgmigrate/doc/tutorial.md

 Some restrictions are hard to implement with current approach: relation drop and nontransactional migrations support.
 Schema restriction could be disabled with `--disable_schema_check` option.

+## Avoiding gaps in versions

+Sometimes development process leads to adding a gaps in migration versions.
+E.g. current version is `N`.
+Alice worked on branch `a` and expects branch `b` (Bob is working on it) to be merged first.
+So she decides to select version `N+2` instead of `N+1` (Bob selects this version).
+But for some reason branch `a` was merged before `b`.
+If we run migrations on database without branch `b` merge we'll need to change version in `b` to `N+3` or it will be skipped.
+One could run migrate with `--check_serial_versions` option to avoid applying migrations with gaps in versions.